MikeBishop/dns-alt-svc/draft-nygren-httpbis-httpssvc.md

 If the client has a cached Alt-Svc entry that is expiring, the client MAY perform an HTTPSSVC query to refresh the entry.

-## Optimizing for performance

-Clients that are optimizing for performance (i.e. minimum connection setup time) SHOULD implement the following connection sequence:

-1. Issue address (AAAA and/or A) queries, immediately followed by the HTTPSSVC query.
-1. If an HTTPSSVC response is received first, proceed with alternative service connection and ignore the address responses if they are no longer relevant.
-1. Otherwise, initiate connection to the origin server.
-1. As soon as an Alt-Svc field value is received, through the DNS or over HTTP, proceed with alternative service connection.
-Do not abort this connection if an Alt-Svc field value is received from the other source later.

-If the HTTPSSVC and address queries return approximately simultaneously, this process typically saves three roundtrips on a fresh connection that uses Alt-Svc: one each for TCP, TLS 1.3, and HTTP.
-(On subsequent connections, the Alt-Svc information is expected to be cached, so this procedure does not apply.)

-If a client can cache Alt-Svc entries that were received over both HTTP and DNS, the client MAY prefer entries that were received over HTTP.
-These records may be more narrowly targeted for the specific client.

-As an additional optimization, when choosing among multiple Alt-Svc values, clients MAY prefer those that will not require an address query, either because the corresponding address record is already in cache or because the host is an IP address.

-Note that this procedure does not rely on recursive resolvers handling the HTTPSSVC record type correctly.
-If HTTPSSVC queries receive spurious NXDOMAIN responses, or even no response at all, connections will proceed as usual without any delay.

-## Optimizing for privacy

-Clients that are optimizing for privacy SHOULD implement {{!AltSvcSNI}}
-and DNS over a secure transport (e.g. {{!RFC7858}} or {{!DOH}}).
-Use of a secure transport is important not only for privacy protection, but also to ensure that queries for the new HTTPSSVC RRTYPE are handled correctly.
-Additionally, these clients SHOULD implement the following connection sequence:

-1. Issue the HTTPSSVC DNS query first, immediately followed by the address queries.
-1. Wait for the HTTPSSVC record response.
-1. If the response is nonempty, proceed with alternative service connection and ignore the address query responses.
-1. Otherwise, wait for the address queries and connect as usual.

-Note that this process is also expected to be faster than Alt-Svc over HTTP in the case of HTTP Opportunistic Upgrade Probing (Section 2 of
-{{?RFC8164}}).

 # DNS Server Behaviors

 Recursive DNS servers SHOULD resolve SvcDomainName records and include